brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 * on a USB flash drive/SD card
 * use AirDrop to copy it to our iMac
 * login to google drive etc. directly on our iMac

-# Induction Process
-**⚠️ This tool requires an induction before use.**

-To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 # How To Operate
 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.